 Many of the people initially involved with the committee and Belmont Music School stayed active in the school for years.
 Powers honors the commitment, leadership and achievements of:

 - Ellen Huff Powers – a “founding mother” and first Executive Director, for whom the school was renamed.
 Her passion for the viola da gamba lives on as Powers students use and cherish the instruments she donated to the school.

 - Mildred Freiberg – a “founding mother” and first Board President, for whom the annual Mildred Freiberg Piano Festival was renamed.
 Along with Margaret Duesenberry (also a “founding mother”), Mildred coordinated the Stein Chamber Music Festival, begun in 1974, to honor the memory of Joseph Stein, a local chamber music enthusiast.
 The Stein Festival is now coordinated by Mildred’s daughter Sarah Freiberg Ellison, one of the first recorder students in 1964.
-Sarah now teaches cello at Powers, co-chairs the String Department, and is an active Board member.
+Sarah now teaches cello at Powers and is an active Board member.

 - Dedicated faculty members who have taught at Powers for 20, 30, or even 40 years.
 Recorder and harpsichord teacher Gisela Krause retired in 2014 after teaching for 49 years!